Runit Operations¶

 managed: whether runit should manage this service

-can be specified.
-This can be used for user services.
+SVDIRcan be specified.
+This can be used for user services.sourcedir: where to search for available services

-alternative directory for available services can be specified.
+An alternative directory for available services can be specified.
+Example:

 This operation also inherits all global arguments.